kpalang/mirth-plugin-guide/Readme.md

 * https://github.com/tonygermano/
 * https://github.com/ChristopherSchultz/

 Go look at their repos and see how they implemented their plugins.

 __Mirth Connect__

-Asking about plugins is on topic on the main MC Github https://github.com/nextgenhealthcare/connect/discussions and the MC Forums https://forums.mirthproject.io/.
+Asking about plugins is on topic on the main [Mirth Connect GitHub repository](https://github.com/nextgenhealthcare/connect/discussions) and the [Mirth Connect Forums](https://forums.mirthproject.io/).

-MC Slack https://mirthconnect.herokuapp.com/ has the `#plugin-development` channel.
+[Mirth Connect Slack](https://mirthconnect.herokuapp.com/) has the `#plugin-development` channel.
 Many of the plugin developers listed previously hang out there.

 ### Use the Java debugger

-MC works like any other Java application with regards to debugging.
-The only real quirk is that the MC Client uses Java WebStart.
+Mirth works like any other Java application with regards to debugging.
+The only real quirk is that the Mirth client uses Java WebStart.
 The debugging steps here are a quick reference for Mirth Connect but are common for any Java WebStart application or Java application.

 __MC Client__